 All firearms have two mortal enemies: salt and water.
-Over time (which varies, depending on conditions), these two thing can destroy any firearm.
+Over time, these two thing can destroy any firearm.
 So, the primary purpose of cleaning your rifle should be to remove salt and water before they have a chance to damage your rifle.
 Dirt, powder residue, and copper/lead fouling are also things that you want to remove from your rifle to preserve proper functioning and maintain a high level of accuracy.
 However, own their own, they will not actually damage your rifle.

 The first thing you need to properly clean a bolt action rifle is a good gun cleaning kit.
 You can find cleaning kits at most sporting goods stores for a reasonable price.
-The contents and quality of these kits varies, but they usually work pretty well.
-I usually like to add a few items, and my gun cleaning kit consists of a cleaning rod, a bore snake, a bore brush, a cleaning jag, patches, a flashlight, a multi-tool, a cleaning rag, a barber brush, a toothbrush (just don’t use it to brush your teeth after cleaning a gun with it), cleaning solvent, grease, and lubricant.
+The contents and quality of these kits varies, but I like to add a few items.
+My gun cleaning kit consists of a cleaning rod, a bore snake, various sized bore brushes (.22 caliber, .30 caliber, .45 caliber, .etc.), a cleaning jag, patches, a flashlight, a gun vice, a bore guide, a multi-tool, a cleaning rag, a barber brush, brass picks, nylon and brass brushes, cleaning solvent, and lubricant.

 It really doesn’t matter which specific solvents, lubricants, and grease you use.
-Though I use Rust Inhibiting Grease (RIG), Rem-Oil, and Shooter’s Choice bore cleaner, there are a number of other good options out there like Sage & Braker’s non-toxic CLP and Hoppe’s #9, just to name a few.
-Just pick the ones that work best for you.
+Though I use Sage & Braker’s non-toxic CLP (which is awesome), there are a number of other good options out there like Hoppe’s #9.

 The level of cleaning that you should perform on your rifle varies depending on the conditions the rifle has experienced.
-For instance, a trip to the range where you fired a dozen or so rounds of non-corrosive ammunition out of the rifle warrants only a routine cleaning.
+For instance, a trip to the range where you fired a dozen or so rounds of non-corrosive ammunition probably only warrants a routine cleaning.
 However, you should give your rifle an extremely thorough cleaning if you just returned from an extended hunting trip where your rifle got really wet or dirty.
 If you use corrosive ammunition, that also warrants a special, more involved cleaning of the rifle.

 How To Clean A Bolt Action Rifle: Routine Cleaning

-The last step before replacing the bolt is to slightly lubricate the rear of the locking lugs and the cocking cam.
-I prefer to use grease here, though some people use oil.
-This is a subject of great debate, which I do not want to delve into here, as each will work well under the appropriate conditions.
+Before replacing the bolt, slightly lubricate the rear of the locking lugs and the cocking cam.
+I prefer to use grease here, though some people use oil (each will work well under the appropriate conditions).
 Either way, use a very small amount.
 A little goes a long way and excess lubrication will attract dirt, which can gum up the action.

 After lubricating the bolt, reassemble the rifle for storage.
 Also, ensure that there is no build up of oil or grease that may obstruct the barrel.
 Any obstruction in the barrel can result in an extremely dangerous situation next time you shoot the rifle.